osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 ## Position Fungification

-There is a possibility to fungify fuly-charged positions within the same tick range.
+There is a possibility to fungify fully-charged positions within the same tick range.
 Assume that there are two positions in the same tick range and both are fully charged.

 As a user, I might want to combine them into a single position so that I don't have to manage